An Innovative Data-Driven and Adaptive Reinforcement Learning Approach for Context-Aware Prescriptive Process Monitoring: Evaluation

+This section presents the training and evaluation results for all models, including the LSTM-based approach, offline reinforcement learning, and the proposed FORLAPS framework.
+For RL-based methods, we report the Q-value progression over training epochs, while for the LSTM model, we report the training and validation loss curves.
+All models were trained on 80'\% of the dataset, with the remaining 20\% reserved for evaluation, ensuring an unbiased assessment on unseen test data and allowing for a more realistic estimate of generalization performance.

-In \Cref{fig:lstm_train_val_loss}, the training results show that the majority of the dataset was trained properly using the LSTM model.
-In addition to this LSTM training, a K-nearest neighbor (KNN) model was also trained on the dataset.
-As mentioned earlier, the KNN model identifies the closest alternative suffix for the prefix input that will lead to the desired outcome.
-These alternatives will be used in the evaluation phase.
-If the predicted outcome results in an undesired outcome, the alternatives can be applied.
-The suggested trace will then indicate how far the alternative is from the ground truth suffix and on the other hand how close it is to the ground truth if the desired outcome is predicted.
+In \Cref{fig:lstm_train_val_loss}, the LSTM model successfully converged on most datasets, indicating stable training performance.
+In addition to the LSTM architecture, a K-Nearest Neighbor (KNN) model was trained on the same data to support suffix replacement during evaluation.
+As previously discussed, the KNN model identifies the closest historical suffixes for a given prefix that are likely to result in a desired outcome.
+If the LSTM model predicts an undesired outcome, alternative suffixes retrieved by the KNN model can be applied.
+The suggested trace then provides insight into how far the alternative deviates from the ground truth suffix.

-The results of the Q-values for the offline RL method are presented in \Cref{fig:offline_rl_q_history}.
-This method effectively captures the patterns in the event log, demonstrating the optimal sequence and ranking of tasks within each combination to predict the process outcome (\textit{e.g.,} patients returning to the emergency room within 28 days of discharge in the Sepsis dataset).
+The Q-value progression for the offline RL method is presented in \Cref{fig:_q_history}.
+The results indicate that the model effectively learns from historical event logs, capturing meaningful patterns that support the optimal sequencing and prioritization of tasks, considering the process outcomes such as identifying patients likely to return to the emergency room within 28 days of discharge in the Sepsis dataset.

-For example, in the Sepsis case, to formulate the MDP, we defined the process outcome such that if the patient returns to the emergency room, each action (task selection) is penalized based on its importance and location.
-If the outcome is 0 (the patient does not return), a fixed reward is given, indicating no negative impact on the model.
-This approach helps us understand that if a patient is likely to return, it should become evident early in the sequence of activities, with later activities receiving higher penalties.
-This allows us to identify whether early activities were prioritized incorrectly.
-For other cases, we defined the desired outcome and followed the same approach for the MDP formulation.
+In the Sepsis case, the Markov Decision Process (MDP) was designed using a state-dependent reward function.
+If the patient returns to the emergency room (undesired outcome), each action is penalized proportionally to its position in the sequence.
+Later actions receive harsher penalties, highlighting potential misprioritization in earlier steps.
+If the outcome is favorable (i.e., the patient does not return), a fixed reward is assigned.
+This length-aware penalty structure enables the model to detect suboptimal decisions early in the trace and discourages inefficient activity ordering.
+The same reward shaping strategy was adapted for other datasets, based on their respective definitions of desired outcomes.